p-oca/ProgrammingNotes/cpp/datastructures.md

 - **Graphs** are non-linear data structures composed of nodes (vertices) and connections (edges) between them.
 - Implementation examples demonstrate **creating graphs, performing graph traversals**, and **applying graph algorithms**.
 - Time and space complexities of graph operations such as traversal and searching are explained.

-## Conclusion
-In conclusion, understanding and mastering essential data structures in C++ is crucial for successful interview preparation.
-By practicing their implementation, analyzing their time and space complexities, and exploring common interview questions, you can enhance your problem-solving skills and improve your performance in coding interviews.